 What Is Asthma?
 2

 How Does Asthma Develop?
 4

 How Is Asthma Diagnosed?
 5

 What Are the Goals of Treatment?
 7

 How Is Asthma Managed?
 7

 What Things Make Asthma Worse and How Can You Control Them?
 8

 Nocturnal Asthma 18

-Occupational Asthma 19

-Medication Therapy 20
+Medication Therapy 19

-Monitoring Your Asthma 29
+Monitoring Your Child's Asthma 28

-Using an Action Plan 33
+Using an Asthma Action Plan 32

-Living with Asthma 34
+Living with Asthma 33

 Note: This information is provided to you as an educational service of National Jewish Health.
-It is not meant as a substitute for your own doctor.
+It is not meant as a substitute for your own doctor. © Copyright 2018, National Jewish Health